sensu/sensu-docs/content/sensu-go/5.10/reference/datastore.md

 Sensu stores the most recent event for each entity and check pair using an embedded etcd (default) or an [external etcd][8] instance.
 You can access event data using the [dashboard][9] events page, [`sensuctl event` commands][10], and the [events API][11].
-To store event data over time, we recommend integrating Sensu with a time series database, like [InfluxDB][12].
+For longer retention of event data, we recommend integrating Sensu with a time series database, like [InfluxDB][12], or a searchable index, like ElasticSearch or Splunk.

 ## Scaling event storage